PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-10 04:07:14
+Last updated: 2024-04-10 04:07:50
-Random Quote: Never give power to the big man. - Alfie Solomons
+Random Quote: We are not husband and wife... anymore.
+We're just business partners.
+And our job is to raise those kids. - Marty Byrde